pacifisticuffs/pacifisticuffs.github.io/_posts/2018-04-02-frontend-questions-5-js-4.md

 }
 {% endhighlight %}

     <p>It's the same number of lines, and internally it's doing the same stuff, but the ES6 syntax for me is much easier to read and understand.
-I don't come from an OOP background and my understanding of JS' prototypal pattern is adequate but not comprehensive, so it's likely a lack of experience that draws me to the ES6 class.</p>
+I don't come from an OOP background and my understanding of JS' prototypal pattern is far from comprehensive, so it's likely a lack of experience that draws me to the ES6 class.</p>
     <p>Anyway, some details on <code>class</code>:</p>
     <ul>
       <li>There's no hoisting for classes -- any instantiation must be done after the class definition</li>
-      <li>No need for use strict.
+      <li>No need for <code>'use strict'</code>.
 This is ES6, so the engine assumes you want that</li>
-      <li>Class names are pretty much <code>const</code>s and that can't be overwritten</li>
+      <li>Class names are pretty much <code>const</code>s and can't be overwritten</li>
       <li>The <code>constructor()</code> method can call <code>super()</code> to instantiate the superclass that a subclass extends</li>
       <li>Classes can be extended using the <code>extends</code> keyword</li>
     </ul>